MPC88/MC_SVCustomMusic/README.md

 Check the following page for formats supported by Unity: https://docs.unity3d.com/Manual/AudioFiles.html

-Note that the tracks will only be added (or originals replace) once all tracks of a particular category have been loaded by the mod.
+Note that the tracks will only be added (or originals replaced) once all tracks of a particular category have been loaded by the mod.

 This mod has no music tracks included.